 The institute is a freestanding campuswide unit led by a director who is appointed by the chancellor of the university and reports to the provost.

-The institute administers three graduate degree programs, three graduate-level certificate programs, an undergraduate major and an undergraduate certificate program.
+The institute administers three graduate degree programs, two graduate-level certificate programs, an undergraduate major and an undergraduate certificate program.
 All are interdisciplinary.
 Each has its own elected faculty chair and committee.
 An Instructional Committee chaired by the director oversees these academic programs as a whole, while the institute's associate director manages their day-to-day operations.

 The institute also is home to four interdisciplinary research centers.
 Each has a director appointed by the director of the institute.